-CoReq: Culn 111, Culn 112, and Culn 170; and Math 50H (or prior completion) or Math 100 or higher (not Math 120) (or prior completion)
+CoReq: Culn 111, Culn 112, and Culn 170; and QM 120H or Math 100 or higher (or prior completion) (not Math 120)

 An introduction to the fundamental concepts, skills, and techniques of cooking principles.
 Culinary skills addressing food preparation, presentation, and service in a safe and sanitary environment are emphasized.
 A combination of theory and hands-on experiences allow students to gain competencies in cooking methods for meat, poultry, fish, vegetables, fruits, salads, starches, sauces, and soups.
 Includes care and correct use of knives, tools, and equipment for professional kitchens.
 Interpreting standardized recipes, recognition of food cost factors, storage techniques, culinary terms, and other factors as they apply to standards expected of a food service worker for an entry level position are significant objectives covered.
 (3 lec hrs., 9 lab hrs.)